vedantgattani/DEWPAT/README.md

 There are a few preprocessing options:

-- **Blurring**: passing `--blur 5`, for instance, will low-pass filter the image with a Gaussian of standard deviation 5.

 - **Greyscale**: passing `--greyscale human` will convert the image to greyscale via channel weightings based on human perceptual weightings, while `--greyscale avg` will use uniform weights (average over channels).
 Important: note that the determinant of the covariance becomes degenerate (singular) for a scalar image (since the channels have no covariance in this case); therefore *trace* rather than *determinant* is taken in those cases.

 - **Resizing**: for instance, passing `--resize 0.5` halves the dimensions of the input image for all complexities.
 Note that passing `--resize` overrides the value for `--emd_downscaling`, which applies only to the pairwise Wasserstein metric.

+- **Blurring**: passing `--blur 5`, for instance, will low-pass filter the image with a Gaussian of standard deviation 5.
+Note that resizing happens *before* blurring, so choose the standard deviation with this in mind.

 #### Examples